analogdevicesinc/msdk/Examples/MAX32672/SPI/README.md

 The SPI transaction is repeated for SPI character sizes 2 to 16.

 By default, the example performs blocking SPI transactions.
-To switch to non-blocking (asynchronous) transactions, undefine the MASTERSYNC macro and define the MASTERASYNC macro.
-To use DMA transactions, define the MASTERDMA macro instead.
+To switch to non-blocking (asynchronous) transactions, reset the MASTERSYNC macro to 0 and set the MASTERASYNC macro to 1.
+To use DMA transactions, set the MASTERDMA macro to 1 instead.

 ## Software